Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: Calibration Based on Hit Time Information

+In this simulation, we set four different DCR values: 20, 40, 60, and 80 Hz/\si{\mm\squared}.
+The results before and after applying this correction method are shown in Figure \ref{pic3.4.1}.
+It can be observed that prior to DCR correction, channels with different DCR introduce bias in the inter-channel relative PDE calibration results.
+After correcting for the dark noise effect using Equation \ref{eq3.3.1.3}, this bias is effectively eliminated.
+After DCR correction, the bias is 0.011\% and the standard deviation is 0.17\%.

+The relative PDE calibration results presented earlier in this section were obtained with the SiPM tile surface optical reflection effect disabled.
+The SiPM tile coverage of the TAO detector is not 100\%: specifically, there is no SiPM tile coverage at the north and south poles, as these regions are reserved for liquid scintillator filling and the deployment of the calibration source.
+As a result, the light field is no longer uniform when the SiPM tile surface optical reflection effect is taken into account.

+Figure \ref{pic3.4} shows the relative PDE calibration results after DCR correction, obtained from simulations with the SiPM tile surface optical reflection effect enabled.
+It can be observed that bias exists in the calibrated relative PDE for channels in different layers, with an approximately 3\% bias between the pole layer and the equatorial layer.

-After Correcting the DN differences in each channel, the relative PDE calibration result is shown in the left part of Figure \ref{pic3.4}.
-There is an approximate 3\% bias between the channels at the pole and equator, which is caused by optical reflection on the SiPM surface.
-As shown in the right part of Figure \ref{pic3.4}, this bias disappears after disabling the optical reflection on the SiPM surface in the detector simulation.
-This bias will be corrected based on the result of the detector optical model and simulation in the future.
+Currently, this work does not provide a solution to the bias in relative PDE calibration caused by the degradation of light field uniformity induced by SiPM tile surface optical reflection effect.
+This bias will be corrected based on the results of the detector optical model and simulation in the future.